Vegan Sweet Potato Dinner Rolls

 You can make these sweet potato rolls up to a month ahead of time and freeze them after they bake.
 The day before you want to serve them, set them on the counter to defrost, and then warm them up in a 300°F oven for 10 minutes right before you eat.

-Whisk 2 cups (260g) flour, 2 tablespoons (30g) baking powder, ¼ cup (15g) nutritional yeast (if you don’t have this, you can replace it with more flour), and 2 teaspoons (11g) pink sea salt (or kosher salt) in a large bowl or a food processor.
+Whisk 2 cups (260g) flour, 2 tablespoons (30g) baking powder, ¼ cup (15g) nutritional yeast, and 2 teaspoons (11g) salt in a large bowl or a food processor.
+If your baking powder has lumps in it, sift it.

 Add ¼ cup (44g) cold vegan butter or margarine and mix it into the dry ingredients by either mashing it with the back of a fork or in your food processor fitted with the S blade.